-2018 WATER INFRASTRUCTURE UPDATE
+2019 WATER INFRASTRUCTURE UPDATES

-Michigan State University began construction in 2018 on a \$21 million water treatment facility and water tower that will remove iron and other minerals from campus water to improve its taste and appearance.
+Michigan State University completed construction in 2020 on a \$21 million water treatment plant and water tower that will remove iron and other minerals from campus water to improve its taste and appearance.

-While MSU's water is clean, safe and regularly tested to ensure it meets state and federal water-quality requirements, consumer concerns remain about its color and taste.
+While MSU's water is clean, safe and regularly tested to ensure it meets state and federal water quality requirements, consumer concerns remain about its color and taste.

 MSU's well water supply naturally contains high levels of hardness and minerals.

-The treatment facility is expected to go online in early 2020 after extensive waterquality testing, but noticeable aesthetic changes at consumer use points may be gradual as years of mineral and sediment build-up in water mains and within buildings are flushed out of the system and removed.
+The treatment plant is expected to go online in July 2020 after extensive water-quality testing, but noticeable aesthetic changes at consumer use points may be gradual as years of mineral and sediment build-up in water mains and within buildings are flushed out of the system and removed.
 Some buildings may see improvements more quickly than others.